Top 9 Things to Include in Your Wedding Photography Contract

 G.3.
 Added fees: 7% GA tax is charged on every package.
 Beach weddings incur a $100 equipment cleaning fee.

 G.4.
-Non Payment: If a CLIENT does not pay for the full price of the wedding package by the agreed upon time frame the STUDIO will work with the CLIENT to accommodate a more flexible payment schedule.
-However, CLIENT understands that they can only receive photos/albums if the CLIENT has paid all fees.
-This means that if the STUDIO has photographed the CLIENT’s wedding, the STUDIO has the rights to withhold the photos until full payment for the fees agreed in this contract are rendered.
+Non Payment: If a CLIENT does not pay for the full price of the wedding package by the agreed-upon time frame the STUDIO will work with the CLIENT to accommodate a more flexible payment schedule.
+However, the CLIENT understands that they can only receive photos/albums if the CLIENT has paid all fees.
+This means that if the STUDIO has photographed the CLIENT’s wedding, the STUDIO has the right to withhold the photos until full payment for the fees agreed in this contract is rendered.

 H. 1.
 Agreement: This Agreement incorporates the entire understanding of the CLIENT to all its terms.
 Any modifications of this Agreement must be in writing in the form of an Addendum and signed by all parties.
 Handwritten or email modifications to this agreement shall be void.
 The CLIENT signing below shall be fully responsible for ensuring that full payment is made pursuant to the terms of this agreement.
 The laws of the State of Florida shall govern this Agreement.

 I.1.
 Offer Validity: This contract constitutes an offer of services to the CLIENT and is only valid for 10 days after it’s sent.
 The STUDIO cannot guarantee your date to be available until this contract has been signed and a deposit has been made.
 We thank you for your business, please call Vitor Lindo at 912-604-1544 if you have questions.

 Thanks for reading Top 9 Things to Include in Your Wedding Photography Contract blog post!

 Check out my other articles for photographers like: